krujos/willitconnect/README.md

 ➜ cf push
 ```

-To modify the webform portion in src/main/resources/static, change either index.html or scripts/index.js
+If you modify the webform in src/main/resources/static, after changing index you need to use babel before deploying your changes

 ```
 npm install -g babel